 How to Spray Fire Pit with Rust-Oleum High Heat Paint?

-To remove the rust, you will need the following products.
+In addition to the sprayer, you will need the following products.

 - 3M Sandpaper, coarse grit, Stripping Pad, and Drop Cloth